-Even at that time, he became concerned about the poor and the sick; he spared no sacrifice in defense of orphans, widows and the needy.
+Even at that time he became concerned about the poor and the sick; he spared no sacrifice in defense of orphans, widows and the needy.
 Later, so as to fulfill better the commandment of the Lord, he gave all his possessions to the poor and dedicated himself completely to the care of the sick.
-As an example of his great love, the author of an early life of Blessed James did not hesitate to apply to him what we find in many other lives of the saints: during Mass one day, James was struck by the words of the Lord: "If anyone comes to me without turning his back on his father and mother, his wife and his children, his brothers and sisters, indeed his very self, he cannot be my follower.
-In the same way, none of you can be my disciple if he does not for an individual to belong to several such renounce all his possessions".
+As an example of his great love, the author of an early life of Blessed James did not hesitate to apply to him what we find in many other lives of the saints: during Mass one day James was struck by the words of the Lord:"If anyone comes to me without turning his back on his father and mother, his wife and his children, his brothers and sisters, indeed his very self, he cannot be my follower.
+In the same way, none of you can be my disciple if he does not renounce all his possessions".
 James felt that these words were addressed to him, and so he left all and dedicated himself to the service of God and his neighbor.
 This description, though a commonplace in the lives of the saints, nevertheless testifies to his reputation for holiness.

 He restored a church and hospice which had fallen into disrepair, and there he received the poor of the town.
 He fed them, treated their wounds, and cared for their needs.
 When a powerful man of Chiusi usurped the possessions of the hospice, James defended the rights of the poor at the Roman Curia and won his case.
-The usurper then invited lames to come groups.
+The usurper then invited lames to come to Chiusi on the presence of desiring to resolve their differences.
+This avaricious man then arranged to have assassins attack and kill James on his way back to Città della Pieve.
+Thus James, defender of the poor and oppressed, died in 1304, giving a witness of justice and love with his own blood.